What is a Virtual Classroom?

 What is a virtual classroom?
 Classrooms are essentially a system of communication, which help facilitate a dialogue between teachers and students.
 Traditional classrooms and virtual classrooms achieve this in different ways, and there are strengths and weaknesses to each approach.

-But how do you setup a successful virtual classroom?
+But how do you set up a successful virtual classroom?
 How does learning online affect students?
-By learning more about the characteristics of virtual classrooms, you’ll be able to develop a better understanding of the advantages of digital learning.
+By learning more about the characteristics of virtual classrooms, you’ll be able to create a top-notch virtual classroom setup and develop a better understanding of the advantages of virtual learning.

-Setting up a virtual classroom from scratch is actually a multi-step process.
+- Choose the right equipment: Crafting a virtual classroom setup from scratch is actually a multi-step process.
 Doing so requires compiling a list of all the hardware and software necessary for the task, as well as reflecting on their compatibility, cost, and so forth.

-The benefits of virtual classroom training are actually quite extensive.
-Rather than following a schedule dictated by someone else’s availability and someone else’s convenience, students can decide to study at the times that work best for them.
+Rather than following a schedule dictated by someone else’s availability and someone else’s convenience, students can decide to study at the times that work best for them, while also maintaining or pursuing a career outside of school, if they are interested.
 Having that kind of flexibility means you can face fewer distractions, too.